eiiches/mysql-protobuf-functions/README.md

 Project Status
 ------

 * Implementation is very incomplete.
-Implemented field types are: (repeated) int32, int64, string, bytes, Message.
-Large (>=2**31) or negative integers are not tested.
+Implemented field types are: (repeated) bool, int32, int64, uint32, uint64, sint32, sint64, fixed64, sfixed64, double, string, bytes, Message, Enum.
   * No map support.
 * Currently, only getters are implemented.
-Setters are technically possible, I just didn't have time.
+Setters are possible, and may be added later.

 Limitation
 ----------

 * I never benchmarked the functions.
 I have no idea how slow these functions are.
   * MySQL doesn't have an ARRAY type.
 With the current API, each element of a repeated field must be retrieved one by one.
 Yes, O(n^2) to retrieve all.
 * Currently, MySQL doesn't allow using stored functions in functional indexes or generated columns.
-That very much limits the usefulness of the functions.
+Use triggers instead.
+  * CREATE TABLE Example (protobuf_data BLOB, generated_field INT, INDEX (generated_field));
+  * CREATE TRIGGER Example_set_generated_field_on_update BEFORE UPDATE ON Example FOR EACH ROW SET NEW.generated_field = pb_message_get_int32_field(NEW.protobuf_data, 1, NULL);
+  * CREATE TRIGGER Example_set_generated_field_on_insert BEFORE INSERT ON Example FOR EACH ROW SET NEW.generated_field = pb_message_get_int32_field(NEW.protobuf_data, 1, NULL);